 Sure, it’s possible to come across a few bad eggs, but the truth is that people like this will never last long in the business.
 You can do background checks much as you would for internal hires on their past work and references.

 If this sounds like more work than you have time for, there is another solution.
-Here at The Virtual Hub we take care of recruiting, training, and the HR side of managing VAs.
+Here at The Virtual Hub, we take care of recruiting, training, and the HR side of managing VAs.
 We match them appropriately with clients and have a quality assurance system to keep a check on their work.
 You get someone who is already primed to work with your company.
 This process has led to great success with clients.

 Is your startup ready for a VA?

-If you’re frantically trying to get too many things done, seeing tasks fall through the cracks, or wondering how to succeed in business or how you can scale the success your business has had, a virtual assistant just might be your new secret.
+If you’re frantically trying to get too many things done, seeing tasks fall through the cracks, or wondering how to succeed in business or how you can scale the success your business has had, a virtual assistant just might be your new secret weapon.

 Start Growing with The Virtual Hub Now.